An exact solution of the higher-order gravity in standard radiation-dominated era: INTRODUCTION

-Further, a fourth order $B R^{ab} R_{ab}$ theory, that is neither of $f(R)$ model nor conformally equivalent to Einstein gravity, was also introduced in the literature and textbooks \cite{97 N and H, 99 N and H, 10 Sotiriou and Faraoni, 82 birrell and davis, 05Mukhanov, Hawking and Ellis}.
+Further, a fourth order $B R^{ab} R_{ab}$ theory, that is neither of $f(R)$ model nor conformally equivalent to Einstein gravity, was also introduced in the literature and textbooks \cite{97 N and H, 99 N and H, 10 Sotiriou and Faraoni, 82 birrell and davis, 05Mukhanov, Hawking and Ellis, 87 Starobinsky and Schmidt}.
 For the physical meaning or motivation of $CR \Box R$ theory, e.g., a conformal equivalence to two interacting scalar fields causing inflation, we refer to Ref.\,\cite{90 Gottloeber etal}.
 According to a review for higher order gravity theory \cite{07 Schmidt}, $\Box R$ model was pioneered by Buchdahl \cite{51 Buchdahl} (1951), and quantum gravitational higher order corrections to Einstein-Hilbert action was the idea of Sakharov \cite{67 Sakharov} (1967), prior to Starobinsky.
 The case including $N=3$ and $CR \Box R$ without the $B$-term for an inflationary regime was studied using phase diagrams and conformal transformation \cite{90 Berkin and Maeda}.
+Besides, the gravitational field equation for even higher-order gravity was derived by imposing the Noether symmetry \cite{00 Capozziello and Lambiase}.

 In cosmology, modified gravity models are usually applied to the inflationary epoch or to the present age in order to describe the accelerated expansion of the universe.
-The effects of $f(R)$ gravity was considered also in the radiation-dominated era (RDE) for the study of baryogenesis \cite{06 lambiase and scarpetta} or big bang nucleosynthesis (BBN) \cite{09 kang and pano, 15 kusakabe etal, 16 kusakabe etal}.
+The effects of $f(R)$ gravity was considered also in the radiation-dominated era (RDE) for the study of baryogenesis \cite{06 lambiase and scarpetta} or big bang nucleosynthesis (BBN) \cite{09 kang and pano, 15 kusakabe etal, 16 kusakabe etal, 06 De Felice etal}.
 In particular, besides the numerical solutions for the given gravity models, a standard solution for a scale factor describing an evolution of RDE Friedmann-Lema\^itre-Robertson-Walker (FLRW) universe was found for a theory with a generic Lagrangian containing almost arbitrary function of $R$ \cite{83 Barrow and Ottewill}.
 In this paper, we show that the standard RDE solution is still viable for the gravity models involving the fourth or sixth order differential equations.
 See the $B$ and $C$ terms in Eq.\,(\ref{trace of GFE}) which were proposed in the previous literature.
 This proves that, even within modified gravitational theory involving higher-order terms, the standard cosmic evolution is valid in the modified gravity containing the higher-order terms.